FaisalAhmed21/CSE471-Fitness-and-Nutrition-platform/README.md

 - Django Session Management

 ## Brief Idea About Our Project:
-Our platform is designed to empower individuals to achieve their health and wellness goals through a comprehensive digital ecosystem.
-It offers tailored fitness programs, nutritional plans, and valuable wellness resources to support users on their journey to better health.
-The platform combines personalized tracking tools, educational content, community engagement, and expert guidance to create a holistic fitness and nutrition experience.
-With seamless authentication options and an intuitive interface, users can easily access and manage their wellness journey from personalized dashboards, ensuring they stay committed to their health objectives.
+Our Fitness & Nutrition platform is a comprehensive digital ecosystem that empowers users to reach their health goals through personalized programs, educational content, and community support.
+The system delivers tailored workout and meal plans with media-rich content, automated BMI and progress tracking, and integrated subscription payments, all accessible from intuitive role-based dashboards (clients, trainers, owners).
+Users also benefit from tutorial modules, a discussion forum for peer and expert interaction, and an AI chatbot for on-demand coaching and support.

 ## To Run the Server:
 In VS Code, open the folder `Fitness and Nutrition platform/hello` and then type `python manage.py runserver` in a new terminal.
 Run this command from project directory (hello).